Debtera: Religio-magical healing

 Debteras participate in liturgy as singers and musicians and, outside the Church religio-magical healers by performing as herbalists, astrologers, fortune-tellers etc. Some Ethiopian authors consider these healers as ‘spiritual healers’ whereas, they are purely religio-magical healers.
 Some duties taken on by Debteras are not sanctioned by the Ethiopian Church.
 Many debteras distribute contraceptive herbs to women and perform magic meant to perform contraceptive functions, in contradiction to the Ethiopian Church's modern official stances.
 Some are also reputed to study black magic invoking demons alongside their more benevolent official learning.

-Some Debteras manufacture apotropaic amulets meant to protect the wearer from evil spirits.
+Some Debteras traditionally manufacture apotropaic amulets meant to protect the wearer from evil spirits.
 These amulets are often made of silver and are noted for their use against the evil eye or buda and against zār spirits.
 They may also study a variety of anti-magic invocations, prayers, and exorcisms.
 These exorcisms may include prayers, blessing of holy water (which the possessed person drinks), burning of roots, and incantations from a Magic Star Book.
 Some amulets may take the form of small scrolls kept in pouches or similar containers, made from the skin of a sacrificed goat or lamb whose blood is used to ritually purify the intended owner.
 Some practice (or rather circumvent) astrology, by giving unlucky people new stars by changing their names.
 This may be considered "cheating" by the locals, however.
 Some Debteras have also been noted to use jimsonweed (Datura stramonium) to cause hallucinations.

 A debtera may charge a fee for his charms, exorcisms, and astrological practices, but not liturgical activities.

 Not all of the Debteras duties and cures are supernatural.
 Debteras place scarecrows in farm fields to protect them and shave heads to prevent head louse outbreaks.
-Before the 1974 revolution, nobles would often hire Debteras to educate their children.
+Before the Ethiopian Revolution, nobles would often hire Debteras to educate their children.

 Major theological difference in the healing practices of priests or kahens and debteras is that for the priests/kahens, sin versus virtue or evil spirits versus God is the basis for any sickness and healing.
 Therefore, they prescribe prayer, holy water, baptism, fasting, and penance as a remedy.
 For the debteras it is evil spirit versus human beings; almost all the sickness are possession of evil spirits or caused by evil spirits, therefore, prayer and holy water become the integral part of any ritualistic religious healing ceremony.
 Besides these, kitab or amulets are also prepared and give by them to be worn to ward away the evil spirits and the buda.

 On the other hand, the priests or kahens use the practice of confession, fasting, penance and Church attendance as a means of healing together with some sort of advice and guidance.
 The soul-father, called yenafs abbat, is a kind of family spiritual-doctor, common in many places makes frequent visits to the home and performs services as required.